Pehli Si Muhabbat

-Pehli Si Muhabbat is a Pakistani television romantic drama series premiered on 23 January 2021 on ARY Digital and last aired on 9 October 2021 with a total of 37 episodes.
-The series is produced by Abdullah Seja under banner Idream Entertainment, written by Faiza Iftikhar and stars Maya Ali and Sheheryar Munawar in lead roles along with Hassan Sheheryar Yasin, Rabia Butt, Uzma Hassan, Paras Masroor, Umer Aalam and Hina Afridi in supporting roles.
+Pehli Si Muhabbat is a Pakistani television romantic drama series that premiered on 23 January 2021 on ARY Digital and the last of its 37 episodes aired on 9 October 2021.
+The series is produced by Abdullah Seja under the banner of Idream Entertainment, written by Faiza Iftikhar and stars Maya Ali and Sheheryar Munawar in lead roles along with Hassan Sheheryar Yasin, Rabia Butt, Uzma Hassan, Paras Masroor, Umer Aalam and Hina Afridi in supporting roles.

 Plot

 Aslam and Rakshi are neighbours in Hyderabad since childhood.
 However, Aslam has been staying at his maternal grandmother's home in Karachi for studies since last six years while Rakshi lives in Hyderabad.
 Aslam's mother Yasmeen and older brother Akram come to take him back and also fix his marriage to Bushra, daughter of his maternal uncle Dilawar.
 Bushra is secretly in love with Aslam but he only considered her as a cousin.
 Meanwhile, Rakshi's father Faiz Ullah marries Nargis, a woman from questionable background and much younger in age than him.
 Rakshi is somehow nervous and quite sad due to her father's marriage to Nargis.
 Due to latter's past and her background, neighbors surround Faiz Ullah's house and order him to leave the neighbourhood.
 Akram, instigated by neighbourhood folks, shows his anger and gets furious over this matter.
 Meanwhile, Aslam goes to rescue Rakshi as neighbors throw stones over her house.
 In first encounter, Aslam falls for Rakshi that night, remembering in flashback the memories of his childhood encounters with Rakshi when they were friends before him moving to Karachi.
 And from here, the love story of both begins.
 Aslam finds opportunities to see Rakshi, he waits for her while going to college and returning to home, follows her college van, waits for her to come on terrace building subtle romance.
 On the other hand, Akram again try to persuade Faiz Ullah in the case of Nargis but after his reluctance he asks neighbours to completely boycott Faiz Ullah and his family.